jackyliang/Drexel-Shaft-Protection/README.md

 		}

 	This serves as the file in which this script will read your Drexel username, password, and the classes you want to register classes for.

+	*Note*: I do not save or harvest your Drexel usernames or password.

 2. Execute using `./add.py`

-3. Alternatively, use the "[at](http://www.computerhope.com/unix/uat.htm)" command (thanks [Tomer](https://github.com/eclair4151) for the suggestion) and set a time that's one second after your registration time (i.e. `7:30:01`.. `7:30:02`.. `7:30:3`..) for 4 - 5 time per second.
+3. Alternatively, use the "[at](http://www.computerhope.com/unix/uat.htm)" command (thanks [Tomer](https://github.com/eclair4151) for the suggestion) and set a time that's one second after your registration time (i.e. execute at `7:30:01`.. `7:30:02`.. `7:30:3`..) for 4 - 5 time per second.
 That'll likely better handle your system clock not matching Drexel One's clock.

-### Common errors and fixes

-1. ~~Incorrect login credentials will give the following error~~ Added exception handling for this

-	    Traceback (most recent call last):
-		    File "./add.py", line 69, in <module>
-		    	br.select_form(nr=1)
-		  	File "/usr/local/lib/python2.7/site-packages/mechanize/_mechanize.py", line 524, in select_form
-		    	raise FormNotFoundError("no form matching "+description)
-		mechanize._mechanize.FormNotFoundError: no form matching nr 1
+### Really important information you should read

-2. Registering for a class in a new quarter
+1. Registering for a class in a new quarter

 If this is a new quarter, you will first need to manually update your registration information.
 Fortunately, you can access this page even before your registration ticket.
 This application WILL NOT WORK if you do not do that first, and you will get the following error:

-3. Running the script before your class registration time slot:
+2. Running the script before your class registration time slot:

 You will receive the following error.
 This is normal as the script cannot find the dropdown that selects your term.
 It will work when you execute the script on the registration time.